yousefi138/dnamalci/readme.md

 ========

-`dnamalci` is an R-package that provides functions to easily apply the DNA methylation alcohol scores (DNAm-Alcs) generated in:
+`dnamalci` is an R-package that provides functions to easily apply the DNA methylation alcohol scores (DNAm-Alcs) generated and characterized in :

-> Liu C, Marioni RE, Hedman ÅK, Pfeiffer L, Tsai P-C, Reynolds LM et al.
+> Liu C, Marioni RE, Hedman ÅK, Pfeiffer L, Tsai P-C, Reynolds LM et
-> A DNA methylation biomarker of alcohol consumption.
+> al. A DNA methylation biomarker of alcohol consumption.
 Mol Psychiatry
-> 2016. <doi:10.1038/mp.2016.192>.
+> 2016.
+> <a href="doi:10.1038/mp.2016.192" class="uri">doi:10.1038/mp.2016.192</a>.

+> Yousefi PD, Richmond R, Langdon R, Ness A, Liu C, Levy D et
+> al. Validation and characterization of a DNA methylation alcohol
+> biomarker across the life course. bioRxiv 2019.
+> <a href="doi:10.1101/591404" class="uri">doi:10.1101/591404</a>.

 Installation
 ------------